-The popularity of the hemp seeds continues to grow tremendously due to their high nutritional value.
-Although they come from the hemp plant, which is in the same species as marijuana plants, they don’t make you high.
-Therefore, you should not worry about failing a drug test if you consume them.
-If you have never used hemp seeds, you might wonder how it tastes like.
+The popularity of hemp seeds continues to grow tremendously due to their high nutritional value.
+Although they come from the hemp plant in the same species as marijuana plants, they don’t make you high.
+Therefore, you should be okay with failing a drug test if you consume them.
+You might wonder what it tastes like if you have never used hemp seeds.

-Hemp plants contain low levels of Tetrahydrocannabinol (THC), the compound that causes psychoactive effects.
-The Controlled Substances Act (CSA), made a ruling in 2018, that hemp plant does not fit a full definition of marijuana.
-Besides, the Food and Drug Administration (FDA) oversees the regulation of hemp products.
+Hemp plants contain low Tetrahydrocannabinol (THC), which causes psychoactive effects.
+The Controlled Substances Act (CSA) ruled in 2018 that the hemp plant does not fit a full definition of marijuana.
+Besides, the Food and Drug Administration (FDA) oversees regulating hemp products.
 Therefore, it is safe and legal to consume hemp seeds.

 How Do Hemp Seeds Taste?